-In the same way that a seed needs fertile soil to take root in and grow, we too require a nurturing and supportive environment from which to tend our spiritual growth.
+In the same way that a seed needs fertile soil to take root in and grow, we too require a nurturing and supportive environment — a sacred inner space — from which to tend our spiritual growth.

 Creating sacred space for ourselves in our homes helps us to feel more calm and centered in our bodies, and is a great way to enhance our meditation practice and soul work.
 Sacred inner space is the tranquil atmosphere we create for the psyche — where we can go even deeper in our meditation and even further in our soul work.

-When I did my Shamanic Reiki training, finding sacred inner space was one of the first ceremonies that our group was led in.
+When I did my Shamanic Reiki training, finding sacred inner space was one of the first practices on the agenda for our group.
 It was from that space that we would go on to meet our spirit animal, merge with power animals and connect with other helping spirits that would aid us in our own healing and guide us in the healings that we would provide for each other.

-This is still the space that I enter into now to begin my journey work and where I work with my animal spirits.
+This is still the space that I enter into now to begin my journey work, and where I work with my spirit guides and animal spirits.
 I also meditate and set intentions to manifest from this space, and have found that my intuition has been heightened since I have been working in it.
-Even when I am feeling stress or anxiety or have difficulty sleeping, entering into this space helps me to ground myself and relax.
+Even when I am feeling stress or anxiety, or have difficulty sleeping, entering into this space helps me to ground myself and relax.

 What is Sacred Inner Space?